Computer help for seniors, right on the screen

 "How do I attach a photo to this email?"
 No typing required.
 GuideLayer listens and responds.

-Points at the button
+Lifts the actual button

 Everyday Mac tasks